-Figure 7: Ruth Lake operating curves
+Figure 10: Ruth Lake operating curves with 2015-2017 Reservoir Levels

 As the District, through its Water Resource Planning efforts, plans to service wholesale industrial water users in the future, the action stages and conditions are given with the assumption that the District is still operating at normal levels prior to loss of its wholesale industrial customers (i.e. 40 MGD is being supplied to industrial customers, and 10 MGD is being supplied to domestic customers).
 Without wholesale industrial customers, triggering of these stages would not occur as quickly and may not occur at all.
-Following is a narrative describing the stages given in Tabl in further detail.
+Following is a narrative describing the stages given in Table 8-2 in further detail.